-Furthermore, because boards understand that the merger or acquisition they would like to promote will be exposed to the market, they will be much more careful and selective in the deals they bring to the table.
-If the price for acquisition is relatively cheap, an additional player will bring to the table a higher offer.
-This will put the board who pressed for a cheaper deal in a tough spot.
-In order to avoid such a scenario, the board will make an extra effort to bring to the table lucrative offers that will be very hard to top.
+Furthermore, if boards understand that the merger or acquisition they would like to promote will be exposed to the market, they will be more careful and selective in the deals they bring to the table.
+If the acquisition price is relatively cheap, another potential acquirer will bring a higher offer to the table.
+This will put any board that pressed for a cheaper deal in a tough spot.
+In order to avoid such a scenario, boards will make an extra effort to bring to the table lucrative offers that are very hard to top.

-The need to monitor the board in merger transactions does not only stem from the suspicion of structural biases of the board and that it may be actually promoting its own interests in promoting the specific transaction.
-It may also stem from the basic feature of corporate law which designs that actions of agents in the corporation will be overseen by other organs within the corporation, to make sure the actions actually promote the interests of the corporation.
-Actions may be detrimental to the company not only because of conflicts of interest but also out of bad judgement or negligence.
-The board is the main monitoring entity in the corporation that monitors management, and management’s oversight over other employees.
-Yet when the board is the decision-maker, and the stakes of the decisions are high, such as in end-game decisions, there has to be some monitoring over the board.
-This is the main reason shareholders must approve decisions such as mergers: having a monitoring layer on such important decision of the board.
-Yet the monitoring layer does not have to be the shareholders.
-As noted above, shareholders do not have sufficient information to determine whether such transaction was the best possible available.
-The market assists them in monitoring the board: given market exposure, if the transaction is suboptimal, a better offer may emerge and shed a bad light on the functioning of the board which was willing to pursue a suboptimal offer.
+The need to monitor the board in merger transactions does not stem only from the suspicion of structural biases: that the board may actually be promoting its own interests in pursuing a specific transaction.
+It may also stem from a basic feature of corporate law: the idea that the actions of agents in the corporation should be overseen by other organs within the corporation, to make sure the actions actually promote the interests of the corporation.
+Actions may be detrimental to the company not only because of conflicts of interest but also due to bad judgement or negligence.
+The board is the main organ within the corporation charged with monitoring management and management’s oversight over other employees.
+Yet when the board is the decision-maker and the stakes of the decisions are high, such as in endgame decisions, some monitoring is required over the board.
+This is the main reason why shareholders must approve important decisions such as mergers: to monitor the decisions made by the board.
+Yet this monitoring does not have to be implemented by shareholders.
+As noted above, shareholders do not have sufficient information to determine whether transactions represent the best possible offers available.
+The market assists them in monitoring the board: given market exposure, if the transaction is suboptimal, a better offer may emerge and shed a bad light on the functioning of the board if it was willing to pursue a suboptimal offer.